 - Bleach and Fabric Softener

 Did you forget the three taboos?
 Don’t use bleach or fabric softener with your microfiber!
-Fabric softeners can clog the open spaces in your microfiber or bamboo cloths, rendering the fabric useless.
+Fabric softeners can clog the open spaces in your microfiber or bamboo cloths, making the fabric useless.
 To care for your XTek Clean microfiber and bamboo cloths, stick with just plain old detergent and water, nothing fancy.
 Avoid bleach; it is too harsh and will ruin the cloths.
 On occasion, consider adding some vinegar to the fabric softener compartment, but that’s it.

 - Dryer Use